nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Steps 1a1 - 1a2 are repeated until the command entered is in the correct format.

       Use case resumes from step 2.

+* 1b.
+System detects a conflicting add that will create an invalid fosterer.
+    * 1b1.
+System indicates the error and requests for Foster Manager to input a valid fosterer.
+    * 1b2.
+Foster Manager enters new command.

+      Steps 1b1 - 1b2 are repeated until the fosterer is valid.

+      Use case resumes from step 2.

 **Use case: UC2 - List / Find Fosterers**

 **MSS**